• Home

 1. The kids should know that internet is not private

-When you share information or photos, you are always at a risk of getting exposed at some point and this hold true for even the most locked down social media profile.
-The kids should be taught the concept of good judgment and should be discouraged, at all times, to gossip about or bully others.
-The words “Think twice, post once” holds good for both tweens and adults.
+When you share information or photos, you are always at a risk of getting exposed at some point, and this holds true for even the most locked-down social media profile.
+The kids should be taught the concept of good judgment and should be discouraged, at all times, from gossiping about or bullying others.
+The words “Think twice, post once” hold good for both tweens and adults.

-Lastly, one should remember that topics about safety topics is much easier if all these conversations become a regular part of our life.
-These conversations also helps to break down barriers between a tween and his/her parents.
-It shouldn’t be just a one time shot when Talking to Tweens About Social Media Use.
+Lastly, one should remember that topics about safety topics are much easier if all these conversations become a regular part of our lives.
+These conversations also help to break down barriers between a tween and his/her parents.
+It shouldn’t be just a one-time shot when Talking to Tweens About Social Media Use.

 Grab My Newsletter